superfaceai/one-sdk/docs/CONTRIBUTING.md

 ## Need help?

-If you have any question about this project (for example, how to use it) or if you just need some clarification about anything, please [open an issue](https://github.com/superfaceai/one-sdk/issues/new/choose) or ask on the [Discord server](https://sfc.is/discord).
-Alternatively check the [Support page](https://superface.ai/support) for other ways how to reach us.
+If you have any question about this project (for example, how to use it) or if you just need some clarification about anything, please [open an issue](https://github.com/superfaceai/one-sdk/issues/new/choose) or check the [Support page](https://superface.ai/support) for other ways how to reach us.

 ## Help the community

 1. [Report a Bug](#contribute-by-reporting-bugs)
 2. [Contribute to the Documentation](#contribute-to-the-documentation)